MattArnold/capricon2021/dealers-room.md

 * Welcome to the Capricon Virtual Dealer Room!
 * Our dealers have provided a selection of their goods for you to review.
 See something you like?
 Click the link to their store and and buy it!
 It's super easy.
 * Many of our dealers accept custom orders.
 Look at those beautiful handmade creations.
 You know you want something made just for you.
 * Browse away and enjoy all the goodies on offer!
-Sometimes a dealer has a coupon code for Capricon attendees - because you're awesome too.
+Sometimes a dealer has a coupon code for Capricon attendees.
+You deserve a treat in the middle of winter, don't you?
 * Just click on one of these pictures to take a closer look:

 {% for dealer in site.data.dealers %}{% include dealer_listing.html %}{% endfor %}